Foundational Concepts

 Schema & Consistency

 Schema-on-Write.
-ACID compliance primarily provided by the default InnoDB storage engine.
+ACID compliance primarily provided by the default InnoDB storage engine (uses MVCC).
 Older/other engines like MyISAM may trade ACID guarantees for performance or specific features (e.g., full-text search historically).

 Scalability